saferpay/sndbx/texts/paypal.md

 # PayPal

 Paypal payments can be processed with Saferpay without much effort.
-This chapter describes what needs to be observed in this regard.
+This chapter describes what needs to be considered in this regard.

 ## <a name="ppal-requirement"></a> Requirements